Archdiocese inters remains of hundreds of unknown crime victims

 Hojnacki told Aleteia that the FBI’s Detroit office “wanted to do something for a proper burial” and contacted the archdiocese after learning about its version of the All Souls Remembrance Program, known as Gather Them Home.

 “It’s become a significant program,” Seelig said.
-“We’ve probably done over 20,000 free interments of cremated remains throughout the dioceses we work in.”
+“We’ve probably done over 20,000 free interments of cremated remains throughout the diocese we work in”

 For All Souls Day, Detroit Auxiliary Bishop Gerard W. Battersby offered Mass at Our Lady of Hope Cemetery in Brownstone Charter Township, Michigan.
 Rites were also celebrated at the two other archdiocesan cemeteries, including Holy Sepulchre in Southfield, where Archbishop Allen H. Vigneron presided.